Pregnancy and Labour

 Hemorrhoids are a common complaint during pregnancy and especially after labour.
 Acupuncture and diet can help manage these and reduce discomfort.

 Pain: sciatica, carpal tunnel syndrome, leg cramps, rib or pubic bone pain can all cause discomfort that can range from mild to crippling.
-While most of these symptoms will resolve after delivery, they can usually be managed in the meantime with acupuncture which may be preferable to pain killing medication.
+While most of these symptoms will resolve after delivery, they can usually be managed in the meantime with acupuncture which may be preferable to pain killing medication for some women.

 Skin rashes and itching can occur in the final trimester causing distress and lack of sleep.
-Acupuncture is an effective alternative to steroids and antihistamines.
+Acupuncture can be a useful addition or alternative to steroids and antihistamines in some cases.

 Preparing for labour